biaProjects/java-course-udemy/README.md

 Each folder represents a learning stage and will continue to be updated as the course progresses and as I keep learning.

-The purpose of this repository is to acquire and document my progress during the course, practice Git and GitHub and serve as review and reference material for the future.
+The purpose of this repository is to acquire knowledge and document my progress during the course, practice Git and GitHub and serve as review and reference material for the future.

 ### Repository Structure